xod442/aruba-te-labguide-te4201/docs/lab4.md

 ## Lab 4.3 - Create Firewall Policy

 ### Description
-Firewall Rules are place in Policies and are enforced in a top to bottom fashion.
+Firewall Rules are placed in Policies and are enforced in a top to bottom fashion.
 We will create a Policy in this lab, and assign our Allow All rule to it.

 ### Validate